hourswithoutsleep/DeadlandsCityOfOro/Characters/Dolly.Dawson.md

 ### Starting Notes

 Local outlaw Robert Redding has taken residence in the area.
 He and his gang are wanted for Stage Coach robbery, murder and cattle rustling.

+### Connections

+Has worked with Filmore Graves and Yiska Greyeyes in the past.

+### Question

+How do you feel about Filmore Graves and Yiska Greyeyes after your previous experiences with them?